The Advantages Of A Clayton Wood Furnace

-When the weather starts to turn colder, many people are looking for ways to reduce their overall heating costs but still stay warm in the winter.
+When the weather starts to turn colder, many people are looking for ways to reduce their overall heating costs, but still stay warm in the winter.
 Depending on where you live, you may not have access to affordable natural gas or other oils to heat your home.
-If that is the case, a great alternative is wood stoves, although this method is not a perfect solution for everyone.
-If you have a large house or a vaulted ceiling, they often cannot heat the whole home, and you have to be around the whole time in order for it to continue working, because you have to feed it with fuel and ensure it has the right air mixture to continue operating efficiently.
+If that is the case, a great alternative is a wood stove, although this method may not be a perfect solution for everyone.
+If you have a large house or a vaulted ceiling, they often cannot heat your whole home, and you have to be around the whole time for it to continue working, because you have to feed it with fuel and ensure it has the right air mixture to continue operating efficiently.

 A Growing Trend

-With energy costs skyrocketing across the board, many homes have turned to wood or other alternatives to heating oils and gases.
-This includes an increase in pellet stoves and wood or wood inserts.
+With energy costs skyrocketing across the board, many homes have turned to wood or other fuel alternatives to heating oils and gases.
+This includes an increase in the use ofClayton stoves, such pellet stoves and wood or wood insert stoves.
 This is particularly true in areas with lower population levels or with good air quality ratings, where wood burning is allowed and will not contribute to higher pollution or poor air quality.

 Furnaces like the Clayton wood furnace once had a bad reputation for releasing smoke throughout the area.
 Today's models, though, are so much more efficient that they can often burn wood and maintain a higher level of efficiency than even some oil- or gas-burning furnaces, running at 90% efficiency in some cases.

 The Versatility and Convenience of Clayton Wood Furnace